 There are several possible reasons why your cat may be drinking a lot of water.
-With this, it would help if you have easy access to certified veterinarians so that you can consult with them about your cat’s condition whenever you feel like asking something.
+With this, it would help if you have easy access to licensed veterinarians so that you can consult with them about your cat’s condition whenever you feel like asking something.

-A great option is Petcube’s Online Vet service which features a 24/7 online chat that allows you to consult with a team of certified veterinarians anytime and anywhere.
+A great option is Petcube’s Online Vet service which features a 24/7 online chat that allows you to consult with a team of licensed veterinarians anytime and anywhere.
 Think of the service as a friend that you can talk to about anything regarding your pet.

 Whether it’s in the wee hours or during the day, you can depend on Online Vet to provide you with quality veterinary services.

 Another great service by Petcube is the Pet Emergency Fund which gives you coverage of $3000 for ALL your pets at a fraction of the cost.
 We’ll never know when our pet may be in need of medical help, and with Pet Emergency Fund, we have the assurance of funds to treat whatever condition.